HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/crawling_webcontent_seedbase/index.md

 !!! important
     When changing access control on libraries or setting access on the library root, note that seedlist requests relative to a timestamp will not list items affected by an access control change.
 To retrieve those updates, it is recommended to trigger a full crawl.
     DX classic Search, either local or remote, uses post-access control filtering and is therefore not affected.
+    Starting with CF225 a new option is available to have the seedlist return items affected by library access control changes.
+To enable this new feature set ```seedlistUpdateLibrariesForAccessControl=true``` in `WCM WCMConfigService`.

 -   **[The search seedlist 1.0 format](../crawling_webcontent_seedbase/wcm_searchseed/index.md)**